 The 316L stainless steel is more resilient in a marine environments compared to 304 stainless steel.
 If you expose your watch in swimming pools or ocean often, the 316L SS would be the better choice - they have a better steel property and have a thicker diameter (2.0mm) to ensure it can withstand higher physical stress.
 With that said, it is always a good practice to inspect and replace your spring bars often to ensure they are in optimal working condition.

 What are our bent spring bars for, you may ask?
 They are mainly to create extra clearance between your watch case and spring bar so you can slide straps through without rubbing the strap.
-More details in our second half of How to Change Into a Nato Strap article.
+More details in our second half of How to Change Into a Nylon Strap article.

 Hopefully, this answers some of the questions you may have regarding the different spring bars we offer.